SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Driving: One of the most popular options is to drive.
 While this isn't necessary, you will find several great parking garages nearby.
 Many charge a $20 event fee, so make sure you are prepared for the additional charge.
 Here is more information on the best garages in the area.

 49 Van Ness/Mission: This bus picks up on the western side of Fisherman's Wharf at Van Ness Avenue and Bay Street.
 It makes stops every two blocks.
-Take it nine stops to the McAllister Street stop, which will put you right in front of the steps to the building.
+Take it nine stops to the McAllister Street stop, which will put you less than a five minute walk to the show.

 >> More tips for getting around SF